-The base legacy plug-in is a simple “address input” feature.
-When the user clicks the search button it looks for locations closest to that location based on your other search form settings.
+The Advance level or basic SLP search button looks for locations closest based on your other search form settings.
 If your default radius is 100 miles and the user selects the state of Texas, the base plug-in will search for all locations within 100 miles of Google’s estimated “center of Texas”.
-With the Experience add-on you can select certain settings to redirect the search selector and provide other options to direct or assist your site visitor.
+With the Professional level plan you can select certain settings to redirect the search selector and provide other options to direct or assist your site visitor.

-The ” Hide radius” feature was added to The Experience and allows you to disable the radius limitation, effectively allowing the product to show all locations regardless of distance.
-This helps resolve some of the issues, but in the case noted above it may still show locations outside of the state, especially if your limit on number of results returned is a high number or a particular state has one or two locations.
-As an aside: it is recommended that you hide your radius selections when this feature is enabled.
+The ” Hide radius” feature allows you to disable the radius limitation, effectively allowing the product to show all locations regardless of distance.
+It is recommended that you hide your radius selections when discrete search feature is enabled.

-As a result of a customer request for Discrete search by state this was also added to the offering.
-In discrete search mode the data is filtered to match EXACTLY with the data selected on the drop down menu.
-If the user uses the city drop down (it shows city plus state to avoid confusion in like-named cities) it will ONLY show entries in the database that match the city and state exactly as displayed.
+In discrete search mode the data is filtered to match EXACTLY the data selected on the drop down menu.
+If the user uses the city drop down (it shows city plus state to avoid confusion in like-named cities) it will ONLY show entries in your database that match the city and state exactly as displayed.
 If the user selects a country or state is only show either the locations in the specific country or the specified state.
 Locations outside of those selected will not be shown.
 This mode works best if the “ignore radius input” is active.
 If you do not wish to ignore the radius on ALL searches then having a large default radius is prudent as the discrete mode will start by placing the “search from here” marker in the middle of the city, state, or country being selected.
 In a large state such as Texas this may not return ALL of the results in Texas if your default radius is set to 50 miles.